 - As with the Help to Buy ISA, you’ll only be able to use the Lifetime ISA to buy a property if you’re a first time buyer.
 You won’t be able to qualify for the government bonus if you’re buying a property to rent out.

 As mentioned, you’ll be able to cash in your Lifetime ISA when you buy your first home (or you can withdraw some money and leave the rest where it is) or when you’ve reached 60.
 You’ll also be able to cash in your Lifetime ISA when you’re terminally ill and are expected to have no more than 12 months to live.

-If you cash in your Lifetime ISA for others reasons, under the current plans you’d lose the government bonus (and any interest or growth that you’d received on that bonus) and would have to pay a 5% charge.
+If you cash in your Lifetime ISA for other reasons, you’ll lose the government bonus (and any interest or growth that you’d received on that bonus).

 SavvyWoman email newsletters: If you found this information useful why not sign up now to receive free fortnightly email newsletters with money saving tips and help?
 You can sign up at the top of any page on the website and your details won’t be passed to any other company for marketing purposes.